panacotar/blog/_posts/2024-06-29-linux_vps_hardening_a_checklist.md

 ssh-copy-id -i PATH/TO/PUBLIC_KEY USERNAME@REMOTE_HOST
 ```

 If login with password is disabled, you can manually copy the public key.
-On your **local machine**.
+On your **local machine** run:
 ```shell
 # The path and key name might differ
 cat ~/.ssh/vps_id_rsa.pub